Sl3dge78/gb_emu/README.md

 Just another GameBoy emulator made for fun and learning.
 Features a full memory map view of the key places, breakpoints, and dissassembly.
-Run fairly smoothly on my machine.
+Runs fairly smoothly on my machine.
 No optimization done at all.

 # Use
 - Press F1 to open a rom